 Similar to the Out Cold, the memory foam in this pillow was molded to have two different lofts on each side — one for back sleepers, and one for side sleepers.
 The side for back sleepers is gently arched in order to fill the gap between the head and neck, and hold the spine in neutral alignment.
 Meanwhile, side sleepers can enjoy a flat, traditional loft.

 Why It’s Good For Combination Sleepers

-As a combo sleeper, I’ve enjoyed this pillow for both back- and side-sleeping.
-But the arched side is my favorite part of this pillow because it cradles the precise contours of my head and neck when I’m snoozing on my back.
+We’ve enjoyed this pillow for both back and side sleeping.
+The arched side is particularly comfortable because it cradles the precise contours of your head and neck when snoozing on your back.

 Price: It comes in one size, costs $119, and is backed by a five-year warranty.

 Perfect For: Combo sleepers who switch between sleeping on their back and side!

 The memory foam in this pillow was molded to have two different lofts on each side, giving combination sleepers several options to choose from, depending on their position.